If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 When the time is right and prevailing conditions ideal, the leafcutter bee cocoons can then be released.
 To release the leafcutter bee cocoons simply means to place the cocoons inside a bee house where the bees will emerge and start their summer activities.
 These should be placed inside the bee house.
 Leafcutter bee cocoons should not necessarily be placed in the nesting holes since emerging bees will always find a nesting hole by themselves.

 The cocoons should be released under below conditions:

 - Consistent day temperatures of 75 degrees Fahrenheit at minimum.

 - Flowering plants with blooms are available for the bees.

 When releasing the leafcutter bee cocoons, these are placed inside the bee house and on top of the tubes.
 The cocoons should not be exposed to direct sunlight and should be kept within the required temperatures.
 If all conditions are right, the adult leafcutter bees should emerge within 1 to 10 days from the day of release.
 If not, then you can expect the bees to emerge after 3 weeks, especially if it is cold.

-Since leafcutter bees are solitary insects, it means the female will raise its young on her own.
-They build their nests inside existing holes or nesting materials and will spend a better part of its lifetime within the nest.
+Since leafcutter bees are solitary insects, it means the female will raise her young on her own.
+They build their nests inside existing holes or nesting materials and will spend a better part of their lifetime within the nest.
 Young leafcutter bees have the tendency of coming back to lay eggs where they hatched when they are mature bees.
-It is therefore important to release the leafcutter be cocoons close to the bee house or inside the bee house.
+It is therefore important to release the leafcutter bee cocoons close to the bee house or inside the bee house.
 By doing this, you increase the chance that these bees will come back and establish their cocoons in the bee house.